 Proving Liability for a Road Construction Accident

-Once an injury lawyer has identified the at-fault party for a road construction accident, it is the plaintiff’s burden to prove the defendant’s fault.
+Once a Las Vegas injury lawyer has identified the at-fault party for a road construction accident, it is the plaintiff’s burden to prove the defendant’s fault.
 The plaintiff and his or her lawyer will need to show through a preponderance of evidence that the defendant was negligent in some way, and that this negligence caused or contributed to the injuries in question.
 Work zone personal injury claims involve four main elements.

 - Duty of care.
 The defendant owed the plaintiff a duty of care based on the standards within the industry or surrounding the situation.